joeyblog/gpx2png/README.md

 Method 2: Modify gpx2png.py and load local file without the bot.
 I put some comments in the source for this method.

-## Options
+## Option variables
-I haven't put the option variable together, but you can change them as you like.
+You can change the variables for velow items as you like.
 - Zoom values (default is 17 to 13 depending the route size)
 - Line color (RGBA, default is 26,133,255,255 = #1A85FF)
 - Point color (RGBA, default is 0,255,17,255 =  #00FF11)